lmiller1990/vue-testing-handbook/src/mocking-global-objects.md

 VueTestUtils.config.mocks["mock"] = "Default Mock Value"
 ```

 The demo project for this guide is using Jest, so I will declare the default mock in `jest.init.js`, which is loaded before the tests are run automatically.
-I will also import the translations object declared above, and use it in the mock implementation.
+I will also import the example translations object from earlier, and use it in the mock implementation.

 ```js
 import VueTestUtils from "@vue/test-utils"